 Watch For Me NC Program (Lead department: Police)

 The Apex Police Department is committed to the safety of pedestrians and bicyclists within our community and has partnered with Watch For Me NC Program to help enhance pedestrian and bicycle safety.
 The program focuses on safety and educational messages directed towards drivers, pedestrians and bicyclists, and high visibility enforcement in an effort to reduce violations of traffic safety laws in Apex.

 A staff committee manages the various programs contributing to Vison Zero Apex and meets monthly to discuss progress, exchange ideas, and work toward the goals of Vision Zero.
-The committee is comprised of members from the Administration, Public Works and Transportation, Planning and Community Development, Police, and Fire Departments.
+The committee is comprised of members from the Administration, Transportation & Infrastructure Development, Planning & Community Development, and Police Departments.

 Stakeholders have a key role in guiding the program, reviewing information, providing public input, and assisting the staff committee with public outreach.
-Stakeholders are being identified at this time from the state, regional, and local levels.
+Stakeholders to the Vision Zero Action Plan are at the state, regional, and local levels.

 The Vision Zero Action Plan was unanimously adopted on August 9, 2022.
 Progress on the actionable strategies and recommended projects will be shared on this page over time.
 Check back for updates!